Princess Isabella of Parma: Visit to Versailles

-Between 6 January and 7 October 1749, Isabella lived in Versailles, visiting her maternal family on their way to Parma.
+Between 6 January and 7 October 1749, Isabella lived in Versailles, visiting her maternal family on her way to Parma.
 As the then-only grandchild of Louis XV and Marie Leszczyńska, she received more attention and affection than ever before.
-The luxury and cheerfulness of the French court was a shock to her after the more rigid Spanish courtly customs.
-Aged eight, she participated in court functions and attended the theatre, the opera, balls, and concerts.
-Paul d'Albert de Luynes recorded that she did not seem to enjoy these performances and was considered 'timid'.
-At this time, Isabella was more comfortable speaking Spanish (which she had learned from her aya) than French (which she used with her mother and paternal grandmother).
+The luxury and cheerfulness of the French court was a shock compared to the rigidity of Spanish courtly customs.
+Aged eight, she participated in court functions fully and attended the theatre, the opera, balls, and concerts.
+Paul d'Albert de Luynes recorded that she did not seem to enjoy these and was considered “timid”.
+At this time, Isabella was more comfortable speaking Spanish (which she had learned from her aya) than French (which she had always used with her mother and paternal grandmother).

 With time, Isabella started to enjoy her stay.
 She liked to accompany Queen Marie to operas, plays, and concerts, and she was delighted by being treated as a French royal princess: the royal guard saluted her, and she was seated in an identical armchair to that of her mother and aunts.
-Once, she performed in a play in the apartment of the Dauphine Maria Josepha of Saxony to general acclaim.
-After her stay in Versailles, she corresponded with her maternal family and her primary language had become French.
+Once, she performed in a play in the apartment of Dauphine Maria Josepha of Saxony to general acclaim.
+After her stay in Versailles, she corresponded with her maternal family until the end of her life and her primary language had become French.

 [The French] are lively and stay so to the grave. [...]
 Their books are witty, their conversations also; few nations are so gifted in this.
 Their spirit is brilliant and full of fire, it is capable of designing anything with promptness and accuracy, it is vast, it understands everything, it is precise, few things escape it, it is inventive in every way.